apiato/apiato/docs/_docs/components/notifications.md

 **Usage from an Action:**

-Notifications can be sent from Actions or Tasks.
+Notifications can be sent from Actions or Tasks using the `Notification` Facade.

 ```php
 Notification::send($user, new UserDiedNotification($user));